openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 compile-option = "-O1 -V"
 ```

-The commands entered here will be inserted into the compilation command during `build` execution, with multiple commands separated by spaces.
+The commands filled here will be inserted into the compilation command during `build` execution, with multiple commands separated by spaces.
 Refer to the [Compilation Options](../Appendix/compile_options_OHOS.md) chapter in the *Cangjie Programming Language Development Guide* for available commands.

 ### "override-compile-option"

 Additional global compilation options passed to `cjc`.
-During multi-module compilation, the `override-compile-option` set for the entry module applies to all packages within that module and its dependent modules.
+In multi-module compilation, the `override-compile-option` set for the entry module applies to all packages within that module and its dependent modules.

 For example: